← Back to Home

 Return Types and Method Overloading

-Return type alone cannot differentiate methods.
+Return types alone cannot differentiate overloaded methods.
+Method overloading requires different parameter lists.

 int test() { }

-double test() { }
+double test() { } // Invalid

 int test(int a) { }